nazaninean/spyke/README.md

 **What's spiking in brain sciences research?**

 Spyke is a live brain science paper discovery app.
-It pulls from three real-time sources — OpenAlex, Semantic Scholar, and bioRxiv — and presents them as a clean, fast, searchable feed organized by field.
+It pulls from three real-time sources (OpenAlex, Semantic Scholar, and bioRxiv) and presents them as a clean, fast, searchable feed organized by field.

 No backend.
 No API keys required.
 Open the page and it works.